 The long-arm quilting on this quilt was done by Tanya Heldman of Free Range Quilter in Los Angeles.
 She really had a great vision for the solid areas of the quilt.
 Growing vines, curves, arcs…it blows my mind how she sculpted the texture of the background.
 Thank you Tanya!

 Town Square Garden is carried by United Notions and ships to stores in early November when my Blushing Peonies collection for Moda Fabrics ships.
-I’m also carrying it in my etsy shop at etsy.com/shops/colorandquilt.
+I’m also carrying it in my shop at https://robinpickensinc.com/.
 Wall size here is 54” x 54”.
 The pattern also includes a scaled down version of 38 x38”.
 I am currently quilting that on my home machine and will post more pictures when it’s ready.
 I’d love to know…what is your preferred size for wall quilts?

 Garden on…quilt on…go visit the town square…